paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-sigs.md

 Randomness is incorporated into DRBG, and is then fed into `hash`.

-> What if fault attack happens in a hedged signature scheme?
+_“What if fault attack happens in a hedged sig?”_

 The generated randomness would still produce new random valid signature, without leaking `k`: